aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/series/_index.md

 ### xValues {#xValues--}

-Represents the x values of the chart series.
+Represents the X values of this chart series.

 ```javascript
 xValues : string;
 ```

+**Remarks**

+To get the actual values(corresponding to every point of this series) defined by this property, please use [CategoryValues](../categoryvalues/).

 ### bubbleSizes {#bubbleSizes--}